-The movie The Money Pit depicts “What’s the worst that could happen?” after a home is purchased.
-Now, imagine that the characters had completed renovations, moved in and found out that they don’t legally own the home or that a bank or lending company was foreclosing its loan against the home.
+The movie The Money Pit depicts “What's the worst that could happen?” after a home is purchased.
+Now, imagine the characters had completed renovations, moved in and found out they don't legally own the home or that a bank or lending company was foreclosing its loan against the home.
 The second scenario is much less humorous and much more frightening.

 As a potential home buyer, you are likely making one of the largest investments of your lifetime and may be investing a substantial portion of your life savings into the purchase.
 You can take steps to minimize the possibility of having either type of money pit.
 The first step begins with the contract.

 Q: What are some of the things I need to know about the contract?

 A: The contract has a variety of titles and formats and can be from one sentence to more than 20 pages long.
 A basic contract is written, identifies the buyer and seller, states the purchase price, provides a legal description of the property and is signed by the buyer and the seller.
 Anything less than this will not likely be viewed as a contract if a dispute arises.

 Contracts often have additional terms and conditions.
 Since you are bound by the contract after you sign, make sure you understand the terms and conditions before you sign.
 If you don't understand any of the terms or conditions, you need to have those terms explained to you.
 Do not sign a contract unless you have had the opportunity to read it and ask questions.

 - What property (including personal property or minerals) is included in the purchase?

 - Is the seller to furnish a “marketable” title, “insurable” title or something less?

 - Is an abstract of title to be furnished?
 If so, who is to pay for the abstract update?